Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: Proofs of Section

 Then, we have to ensure that the gradient flow trajectory $ $ for an infinite prompt remains in a ball of a certain radius $\rho$.
 This fact follows from Theorem 4.1 in \citet{zhang2024trained}, up to a few minor subtleties.
 Specifically, they establish that for a \emph{finite} prompt length, with \emph{linear} attention, the attention parameters satisfy

 where $\Sigma_L = (1+\frac{1}{L})\Sigma + \frac{1}{L}{\rm tr}(\Sigma)\mathrm{I}_d$.
-Their analysis extends directly to the infinite-length case $L=\infty$; in particular, Equation (5.4) of \citet{zhang2024trained} carries over to this limit.
+Their analysis extends directly to the infinite-length case $L=\infty$ when $\Sigma$ is invertible; in particular, Equation (5.4) of \citet{zhang2024trained} carries over to this limit.
 The remainder of the argument then follows exactly as in their finite-$L$ setting, yielding the convergence of the gradient flow with linear attention,

 This convergence also holds with softmax attention, since both linear and softmax attention coincide with infinite prompt lengths (see above).
 The convergence of $ $ ensures that the trajectory can be confined to a ball of radius $\rho$, for an appropriately chosen $\rho>0$.